Face Coverings Required on Campus

 Required Health Monitoring

-You will be expected to conduct a daily self-check of your symptoms prior to coming to campus.
-WPI is adding a symptom tracker to the WPI Mobile App to make it easy and quick for community members to monitor and report any symptoms.
-The App should be ready by mid-August.
+Students, faculty, and staff will be expected to conduct a daily self-check of their symptoms prior to coming to campus.
+WPI is creating Symptom Tracker, a new feature in the WPI Mobile App and available as part of the university's website, to make it easy and quick for community members to monitor and report any COVID-19 symptoms.
+Symptom Tracker should be ready by late August.
 Meanwhile, we’re following a simple two-step process for tracking:

 (1) Review COVID-19 symptoms and take your temperature.
 If you have no symptoms and no fever, you may come to campus.